ampproject/amphtml/extensions/amp-animation/amp-animation.md

 The `amp-animation` component defines and runs custom animations and effects.
 It relies on the [Web Animations API](https://www.w3.org/TR/web-animations/).

 An `amp-animation` component defines animations in a JSON structure.
 The top-level section defines the overarching animation by declaring target element(s), execution conditions, timing properties and [keyframes effect](https://www.w3.org/TR/web-animations/#dom-keyframeeffect-keyframeeffect).
 The overarching process can contain any arbitrary number of animation parts defined within the `animations` array.
-Animation parts in the animation's array may have their own target elements, execution conditions, timing properties, and keyfreames effects.
+Animation parts in the animation's array may have their own target elements, execution conditions, timing properties, and keyframes effects.

 ```html
 <amp-animation layout="nodisplay">